informalsystems/apalache-team-services/README.md

 # apalache-team-services

-Organizing the public-facing services of the Apalache team
+Organizing the public-facing services of the [Apalache](https://github.com/informalsystems/apalache) team.